JesSonne/HumPlant/Readme.md

 ```

 Use the ‘plotweb’ function to visualise the network.
 Notice that the
-species are sorted according to the length of their bills flowers from
+species are sorted according to the length of their bill/flowers from
-the sortest bills/flowers on the left to the longest on the right.
+the shortest bills/flowers on the left to the longest on the right.

 ``` r
 plotweb(net,method="normal",empty = F)